Useful information for staff members

 WHO DOES WHAT IN ADMINISTRATION?

 Tone, Judith, Idunn and the economy consultants' tasks at SVT and SKOK

-The joint administration at SVT and SKOK consists of five staff members in a total of 4.6 positions.
-The staff in the administration has the following functions and responsibilities:
+The staff in the administration have the following functions and responsibilities:

 Tone Lund-Olsen is the Head of Administration and is employed in a 100% position.
 Tone is responsible for the following tasks: